zendframework/zend-stratigility/docs/book/v2/install.md

   [Diactoros](https://zendframework.github.io/zend-diactoros/).

 - [`http-interop/http-middleware`](https://github.com/http-interop/http-middleware),
   which provides the interfaces that will become PSR-15.
-This is pinned to the 0.2 series.
+This is pinned to 0.4.1+.

 - `zendframework/zend-escaper`, used by the `ErrorHandler` middleware and the (legacy) `FinalHandler` implementation for escaping error messages prior to